MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/overview-native-mode.md

 ### Native Mode

-- No one can inadvertently take your network out of Native Mode
+- No one can inadvertently take your network out of Native Mode.
-- eDiscovery through the [Microsoft 365 Compliance Center](https://go.microsoft.com/fwlink/?linkid=2132455) for your home network
+- eDiscovery through the [Microsoft 365 Compliance Center](https://go.microsoft.com/fwlink/?linkid=2132455) for your home network.
-- All Yammer groups and users are managed through Office 365
+- All Yammer groups and users are managed through Office 365.
-- Office 365 resources for each group
+- Office 365 resources for each group.
-- All groups, including All Company, are Office 365-connected, which means they have access to Office 365 features, including live events
+- All groups, including All Company, are Office 365-connected, which means they have access to Office 365 features, including live events.
-- Yammer honors Office 365 Group creation rights
+- Yammer honors Office 365 Group creation rights.
-- No external groups or network-level guests, but external networks are supported in the [US Geo](../manage-security-and-compliance/security-and-compliance.md)
+- No external groups or network-level guests, but external networks are supported in the [US Geo](../manage-security-and-compliance/security-and-compliance.md).
-- All files uploaded to groups will be stored in SharePoint
+- All files uploaded to groups will be stored in SharePoint.
-- Files cannot be uploaded to Yammer private messages
+- Files cannot be uploaded to Yammer private messages.
-- Verified and Network Network Admins are required to have either Global Admin privileges or Group admin privileges from Microsoft 365 in order to administer changes to groups in which they are not a group owner
+- Verified and Network Network Admins are required to have either Global Admin privileges or Group admin privileges from Microsoft 365 in order to administer changes to groups in which they are not a group owner.

 ### Non-Native (not connected)

-- External groups, network-level guests, and external networks are supported in the US Geo
+- External groups, network-level guests, and external networks are supported in the US Geo.
-- All Yammer users can create groups
+- All Yammer users can create groups.
-- Files are not stored in SharePoint
+- Files are not stored in SharePoint.
-- Files can be attached to Yammer private messages
+- Files can be attached to Yammer private messages.
-- Verified and Network Network Admins are not required to have any additional admin privileges from Microsoft 365 in order to administer changes to groups
+- Verified and Network Network Admins are not required to have any additional admin privileges from Microsoft 365 in order to administer changes to groups.

 ### Hybrid

 - A step on the way to Native Mode that lets you understand how Native Mode will work.
-- External groups, network-level guests, and external networks are supported in the US Geo
+- External groups, network-level guests, and external networks are supported in the US Geo.
-- All Yammer users can create groups
+- All Yammer users can create groups.
-- New files uploaded to Office 365-connected groups are stored in SharePoint
+- New files uploaded to Office 365-connected groups are stored in SharePoint.
-- Files can be attached to Yammer private messages
+- Files can be attached to Yammer private messages.
-- Verified and Network Network Admins are not required to have any additional admin privileges from Microsoft 365 in order to administer changes to groups
+- Verified and Network Network Admins are not required to have any additional admin privileges from Microsoft 365 in order to administer changes to groups.

 ## Related articles